-In year 9 students will be given a Careers Afternoon that focussed solely on thinking about What's Next?
+Year 9 students will be given a Careers Afternoon that focusses solely on thinking about What's Next?
 They will meet a wide variety of leaders in local businesses and colleges and will come away inspired with new ideas and with a clearer concept of what to do next.
 A focused group will also take part in “Raising Aspirations” workshops to help them link their school work with their future life and career aspirations.
 Finally, the all will be able to attend the whole school Careers Fair.

-Year 10s and 11s will have a program of Careers Guidance delivered by a specialist Careers Service called Innervate, which includes careers questionnaires, workshops based on interest and one-to-one careers interviews for those that need help to decide what to do next.
+Year 10 and 11 students will have a program of Careers Guidance delivered by a specialist careers service provider, Innervate, which includes careers questionnaires, and one-to-one careers interviews for all pupils to help them to decide what to do next.

 For further information about our careers programme, please contact Brian Larkin ,Careers Leader email@example.com.